NSCruiser/Dynamic-Proximity-Graph/README.md

   * Then consider the route length from A to D  within the network (so starting from A and using the edge to B or possibly to C).

-  * If the straight-line distance from A to D is less than 0.7 times that route length from A to D, then add the edge AD to the network,
+  * If the straight-line distance from A to D is less than 0.7 times that route length from A to D, then add the edge AD to the network.

   * ...and so on.